 \subsection{PDF analyses as a part of HEP theory infrastructure}

-We emphasize that the accurate determination of PDFs constitutes a critical component of theory infrastructure for current and future hadronic experiments, together with the development of Monte-Carlo event generators and multi-loop calculations in QFT \cite{LOITheory}.
+In this whitepaper prepared for the Snowmass'2021 planning study \cite{Snowmass2021Website} in the United States, we emphasize that the accurate determination of PDFs constitutes a critical component of theory infrastructure for current and future hadronic experiments, together with the development of Monte-Carlo event generators \cite{Campbell:2022qmc} and multi-loop calculations in QFT.
+Obtaining such accurate PDFs necessitates continued advancements in the areas of quantum field theory, experimental measurements, and statistical methods.

 A typical computation of a cross section for a hadron-scattering process includes two parts, a hard cross section quantifying scattering rates for weakly interacting partons, and several functions quantifying probabilities for either finding partons in the initial-state hadrons or for partons fragmenting into final-state hadrons.
-While the hard cross section can be computed algorithmically using increasingly sophisticated techniques in perturbative quantum chromodynamics (QCD), the long-distance nonperturbative functions are found by other methods, most commonly using a large-scale, or global, analysis of hadronic scattering data.
+While the hard cross section can be computed algorithmically using increasingly sophisticated perturbative techniques, the long-distance nonperturbative functions are found by other methods, most commonly using a large-scale, or global, analysis of hadronic scattering data.
 The PDFs are quintessential nonperturbative functions of the latter kind.
 They are ubiquitously used in hadron collider experiments.

 N2LO and N3LO precision of hard cross sections requires equally accurate PDFs.
 The PDFs generally fall into two classes, {\it general-purpose} (suitable for the majority of applications) and {\it specialized} (suitable for certain applications or obtained using special techniques) ones.
 The PDF determination at the modern precision level is an exciting research area that incorporates advancements in the three frontiers illustrated in Fig.~\ref{fig:ThreeDomainsOfPDFAnalysis}.
 First, new experimental measurements must be performed with consistent control of accuracy at all stages of the analysis.
 Second, new multi-loop theoretical cross sections must be computed and implemented in an optimal form in the global PDF fit.
 Third, the PDFs and their uncertainties consistent with the fitted data sets must be determined in a statistically robust way and delivered in a convenient format to a wide range of users.